armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-9-77.md

 ---

 ### Fixes:
-- fixes a bug present introduced in **0.9.75**.
+- fixes a bug introduced in **0.9.75**.
-- Removes in memory account validation when receiving cache events to enable any clouddriver replica to get the event, originally introduced in **0.9.76**.
+- Removes in memory account validation when receiving cache events to enable any clouddriver replica to get the event (originally introduced in **0.9.76**).